 The current members of our audit committee are Mses.
 Fanucci (Chair) and Reitan and Mr. Bonney.
-Mr. Starr resigned from our board and as the chair of our audit committee effective March 31, 2018, at which time Ms. Fanucci was appointed as chair and Mr. Bonney was again appointed as a member of the committee.
 In October 2018, Mr. Clarke resigned from our board, effective January 10, 2019, at which time Ms. Reitan was appointed as a member of the committee.
 We believe that each member of our audit committee satisfies the requirements for membership, including independence, under the Nasdaq Marketplace Rules and Rule 10A-3(b)(1) under the Exchange Act.
 Our board has determined that each of Ms. Fanucci and Mr. Bonney is an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. No member of our audit committee is the beneficial owner of more than 10% of our common stock.

-Our audit committee met seven times during 2018, either in person or by teleconference.
+Our audit committee met five times during 2019, either in person or by teleconference.